 bIncludes SI without hospitalisation.

-Exposure to ocrelizumab and comparator (IFN β-1a or placebo) in the Phase III pooled RMS population, PPMS population and ocrelizumab all-exposure population in total PY.
-Investigator text for AEs was encoded using MedDRA versions 18.1 and 21.1.
+Exposure to ocrelizumab in the phase 3 pooled RMS and PPMS populations in total PY.
+Investigator text for AEs was encoded using MedDRA versions 18.0, 18.1, and 22.1.
 Multiple occurrences of the same AE in one patient are counted multiple times.
 SIs are defined as serious AEs reported using terms in the MedDRA SOC Infections and infestations.
 95% CIs were calculated using an exact method based on the Poisson distribution.
-Patients are considered in the ongoing year, eg, Year 6 contains patients completing at least 5 years in the study and ongoing during the sixth year.
+Patients are considered in the ongoing year, eg, Year 7 contains patients completing at least 6 years in the study and ongoing during the seventh year.

 Indications vary in different countries.
 The local prescribing information from your country is the primary source of information on the known and potential risks associated with ocrelizumab.

-†There are well-recognised limitations that should be considered when interpreting spontaneous post-marketing safety reports, including events may not be causally related to drug exposure; in the real-world setting, events are frequently confounded by factors such as multiple drug use and the presence of pre-existing comorbidities; reporting bias may exist for more significant outcomes, which may result in an over representation of the more serious outcomes; and reporting rates can be stimulated by external factors such as press reports.
+†There are well-recognised limitations that should be considered when interpreting spontaneous post-marketing safety reports, including events that may not be causally related to drug exposure; in the real-world setting, events are frequently confounded by factors such as multiple drug use and the presence of pre-existing comorbidities; reporting bias may exist for more significant outcomes, which may result in an overrepresentation of the more serious outcomes; and reporting rates can be stimulated by external factors, such as press reports.